-The World Health Organization (WHO) defined quality of life (QoL) as "an individual's perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards and concerns" (WHO study protocol, 1993), patients perception of the treatment success becomes the most important parameter.
+The World Health Organization (WHO) defined quality of life (QoL) as "an individual's perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards and concerns" (WHO study protocol, 1993); patient's perception of the treatment success becomes the most important parameter.

-Present research hypothesized that the patients with low psychological assessment results and risk of Body Dysmorphic Disorder (BDD) will have a lower quality of life despite successful morphological and physiological responses to the treatment.
+Present research hypothesized that the patients with low psychological assessment results and risk of body dysmorphic disorder (BDD) will have a lower QoL despite successful morphological and physiological responses to the treatment.

-The aim of this study was to compare the Quality of life before and 6 months after orthognathic surgery in correlation with a presurgical psychological assessment of patients with class III skeletal deformity.
-Assuming that patients with low psychological assessment results might have lower quality of life after surgery despite successful treatment results.
+The aim of this study was to compare QoL before and six months after orthognathic surgery in correlation with a presurgical psychological assessment of patients with class III skeletal deformity, assuming that patients with low psychological assessment results might have lower QoL after surgery despite successful treatment results.
+Received • Примљено: August 23, 2023 Accepted • Прихваћено: December 20, 2023 Online first: December 22, 2023